Huegoxaga/notes/cpp/README.md

 ### Related Functions

 - `sizeof(typename)` can be used to show the memory required by each type
-  - The storage space required by each type varies by platform
+  - The storage space required by each type varies by operating system,
   - returns number of bytes required by a certain type.
   - Ex, `sizeof(int)`
 - Type casting